 While your application still runs on a server, the cloud provider handles all server management and infrastructure tasks, such as provisioning servers, managing operating systems, and allocating resources.

-Consequently, developers can write and deploy code without having to deal with computing resource management or server management.
+Consequently, developers can write and deploy code without having to manage computing resources or servers.

-Serverless architecture assists organizations in eliminating the need for expensive traditional servers.
-This revelation opens new possibilities in application development and scalability, as it eradicates the necessity for server management, facilitates automatic scaling, and reduces operational overheads.
+Serverless architecture helps organizations eliminate the need for expensive traditional servers.
+This revelation opens new possibilities in application development and scalability by eliminating the need for server management, enabling automatic scaling, and reducing operational overhead.

 Fundamental Terms in Serverless Architecture